MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/container-networking.md

 > Make sure that this IP address is not assigned to any other network device on the physical network

-Since the container endpoints have direct access to the physical network, there is no need to specify port mappings
+Since the container endpoints have direct access to the physical network, there is no need to specify port mappings.

 ### L2 Bridge